 The Zukunftskolleg Konnect Fellowships support early career researchers from Africa, Asia and Latin America related to one of the thirteen departments of the University of Konstanz.
 As ZUKOnnect Fellow, you can use this time to extend your research networks and to get to know the research environment at the University of Konstanz, without losing your ties to your home university.
 As these fellowships can build a first bridge to the German and European academic system, we also encourage doctoral students in their last year to apply.
 The Zukunftskolleg will not offer employment contracts for ZUKOnnect Fellows.

 The start date is between September 1st, 2020 and October 1st, 2020.
-The postdoctoral stipend is available for up to 3 months (with justification for up to 4 months) and is based at the Zukunftskolleg.
+Up to 5 (post-)doctoral stipends are available for up to 3 months (with justification for up to 4 months) and are based at the Zukunftskolleg.

 - A stipend of 1.200€/ month for doctoral students and 2.000€/month for postdoctoral researchers (following DAAD guidelines)